Harrow Health: ImprimisRx compounding business

 Through its compounding subsidiary ImprimisRx, the company was the first pharmaceutical compounding company to make cGMP ophthalmic eye drops and other sterile compounded products available at a national scale through its FDA-registered outsourcing facility.

 ImprimisRx's primary business is that of compounding drugs; that is, combining or altering the formulation of existing drugs to market them to specific populations.
 As of 2015, the company's business model was driven by development and sale of inexpensive alternatives to off-patent medicines where there was previously only a single manufacturer who could therefore charge outsize prices.

-In August of 2020, ImprimisRx announced that it was expanding its business beyond compounded drugs and that through a partnership with EyePoint Pharmaceuticals, it would begin to sell Dexycu, an FDA-approved steroid product.
+In August 2020, ImprimisRx announced that it was expanding its business beyond compounded drugs and that through a partnership with EyePoint Pharmaceuticals, it would begin to sell Dexycu, an FDA-approved steroid product.

 As of 2020, Imprimis operated two pharmaceutical production and distribution facilities, both of which are located in Ledgewood, New Jersey.
 The company has licenses to operate federally, through the US DEA, and through state pharmacy boards in all 50 of the United States.